KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 | **Completed**         | Campaign has finished running and is no longer active.                                  |
 | **Stopped**           | Campaign has been permanently halted.                                                   |

-### Approval-related States
+**For Campaigns with Creator-Approver Workflow**

-These states apply only when the Creator–Approver workflow is enabled.
+These states apply only when the campaigns are created with the Creator-Approver workflow: (@meenal: these are the additional states - right?
+We should rephrase the intor statement accordingly.)

 | State                    | What it means                                                                                                  |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------- |